 My story involves some difficult times where I felt I was loosing myself, when I sought help from a therapist.
 It was difficult trusting another with my story of brokenness, but I received acceptance and love instead of rejection.
 Later as a therapist I was pulled into the lives of others as they struggled to authentically remember the difficult paths they had followed.
 When we share our true selves, without the puffed up facades of how perfect we are, we feel vulnerable, like we are standing naked.

 The miracle I so often see is that when we listen to a personal story, it touches us and calls us to respond.
 When we read authentic stories, we can frequently identify because we share so many aspects of the human experience.
-Here is Natalie’s story of being an outsider in her country of birth because she came from the wrong region, of becoming insignificant, of loosing everything, and of finding refuge in the United States.
+Here is Natalia’s story of being an outsider in her country of birth because she came from the wrong region, of becoming insignificant, of loosing everything, and of finding refuge in the United States.

 26 years ago I came to this country as a refugee.
 I still remember that day pretty clear.
 We were extremely tired and disoriented, but excited.